gogins/cloud-5/docs/README.md

 There is no need to build or configure anything.
 In a terminal, simply change to your cloud-music directory and run `python3 -m http.server`.
-Then you can use your Web browser to go to http://localhost:8000.
-You can view and run any of these compositions in your browser.
+Then you can use your Web browser to go to `http://localhost:8000`, where you can view and run any of these compositions in your browser.

 To create a new composition, simply create a new HTML file.
 You can copy one of my existing pieces as a template and modify it, or you can create a new HTML